 The film brings important issues to light and explain how we are all part of the problem, so we all need to be part of the solution.
 The chilling images leave you feeling disturbed, but hopefully, motivated to make a change.

-Over the course of three years, film makers explore the effects of dams and argue that hydroelectric power is more harmful to the environment than many people believe.
+Over the course of three years, film makers explore the effects of dams.
+After their study, they argue that hydroelectric power is more harmful to the environment than many people believe.

 The film is a must watch for anyone who is concerned with the health of our waterways and marine life.

-One of my favorite films on Netflix, Cowspiracy is a shocking yet entertaining documentary about animal agriculture and its relationship with major environmental groups.
+One of my favorite films on Netflix is Cowspiracy.
+It’s a shocking documentary about animal agriculture and its relationship with environmental groups.

-As a vegetarian, I have long been aware of the environmental damage caused by the meat industry.
-What surprised me is that many people are unaware of these facts, especially major environmental activists.
+As a vegetarian-mostly-vegan, I have long been aware of the environmental damage caused by the meat industry.
+What surprised me in the film is that many people are unaware of these facts, especially major environmental activists.

-Although the meat industry is not something I focus on here Waste Less Thinking, I believe that the biggest contribution that an individual can make towards improving environmental conditions is giving up animal products.
-If you don’t understand why I think that, Cowspiracy is a great place to start.
+Although the meat industry isn’t always a major focus of this blog, I believe that the biggest contribution that an individual can make towards improving environmental conditions is giving up their consumption of animal products.
+If you don’t understand why, Cowspiracy is a great place to start.

 One of the interviewees in the film sums it up quite nicely, stating, “you can’t be an environmentalist and eat animal products.
 Period.”